yaml/yaml-spec/spec/spec.md

 ## #.
 Terminology

-This specification uses key words based on [RFC2119](http://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.
+This specification uses key words based on the [RFC format^] to indicate requirement level.
 In particular, the following words are used to describe the actions of a YAML
 [processor]: